-This research will provide a unique insight into the provision of primary care to people with an ID and how their needs may differ from the general population and from people with developmental delay and autism.
-The findings will inform recommendations to address the existing inequities in access to primary care and health outcomes experienced by this important minority group.
+This research provided unique insight into the provision of primary care to people with an ID and how their needs may differ from the general population and from people with developmental delay and autism.

 Weise, J., Pollack, A. J., Britt, H., & Trollor, J. (2016).
 Primary Health Care for People with an Intellectual Disability: An Exploration of Demographic Characteristics and Reasons for Encounters from the BEACH program.
 Journal of Intellectual Disability Research, In press. doi: 10.1111/jir.12301